DNS Behavior Changes

 List 1: Domains participating in cycles

 Domains on this list are mutually interdependent as described above.
-For example, given the scenario described above, both "example.com" and "example.net" would be on list no. 1.
+For example, given the scenario described above, both "example.com" and "example.net" would be on list #1.

 List 2: Domains that depend exclusively on domains in cycles

-Domains on this list are not actively part of a cycle as those in list no. 1 are.
-Instead, all of the domains in list no. 2 use exclusively name servers from domains that are part of a cycle.
-In other words, a domain in list no. 2 has all its name servers from one or more domains in list no. 1.
-Continuing the example above, if the domain "foo.com" had name servers "ns1.example.com" and "ns2.example.com", then "foo.com" would appear in list no. 2.
+Domains on this list are not actively part of a cycle as those in list #1.
+Instead, all of the domains in list #2 use exclusively name servers from domains that are part of a cycle.
+In other words, a domain in list #2 has all its name servers from one or more domains in list #1.
+Continuing the example above, if the domain "foo.com" had name servers "ns1.example.com" and "ns2.example.com", then "foo.com" would appear in list #2.

-If a domain appears in one of the two lists, the 1 March change requires that at least one of its name servers be changed to either break the cycle (for domains in list no. 1) or remove the domain's dependency on a cycle (for domains in list no. 2).
+If a domain appears in one of the two lists, the March 1 change requires that at least one of its name servers be changed to either break the cycle (for domains in list #1) or remove the domain's dependency on a cycle (for domains in list #2).

 In the .com/.net registry system, a domain can be placed on an administrative hold status.
 A domain on hold is not published: the NS records delegating the domain are removed from the .com or .net zone.
 For example, registrars sometimes place a domain on hold if it is about to expire but the registrant has not responded to requests to renew it, or if it is being used for malicious activity.

 Before the change, when a domain was placed on hold, its NS records were removed from the zone but not any of the A and AAAA records of name servers in that domain.
-For example, consider a case where the domain "example.com" existed in the registry along with the name server "ns.example.com".
-(An important note: whether or not the "example.com" zone itself actually uses "ns.example.com" as one of its authoritative name servers is irrelevant to the behaviour described here.
-The important point is that "ns.example.com" is in the "example.com" domain, i.e. below it in the DNS name space.)
+For example, consider if the domain "example.com" existed in the registry along with the name server "ns.example.com".
+(An important note: whether or not the "example.com" zone itself actually uses "ns.example.com" as one of its authoritative name servers is irrelevant to the behavior described here.
+The important point is that "ns.example.com" is in the "example.com" domain, i.e., below it in the DNS name space.)